PredictLand/PL-TEC-PLPipes/README.md

 ```

 The `db.instance.driver` is used to find out which driver to use to
 stablish the connection.
-The remaining configuratin entries are driver
+The remaining configuration entries are
-specific and as follow:
+driver specific and as follow:

 #### DuckDB configuration

 - `file`: name of the database file.
 Defaults to
-  `$instance_name.duckdb`.
+  `{instance_name}.duckdb`.

 If the instance is named `input` or `output`, the database file is
 placed inside the matching directory (for instance,